mattmannion/code-challenge/README.md

 # My notes

 I only used one page for this challenge.
 We could use the page system to move between results if desired.
-I went with a pagination based on Array.slice since its only 5 results per chunk and thought feeding any one chunk of interest to a new [slug].tsx was overkill. only package added was scss since that was allowed.
+I went with pagination based on Array.slice since its only 5 results per chunk and thought feeding any one chunk of interest to a new [slug].tsx was overkill. only package added was scss since that was allowed.
 I wouldn't mind testing this, but I'd like an interview or at least a phone screen before going further.
 Thanks for your time.

 -Matt Mannion